wbcmedia/wbcmedia.github.io/draft.md

 **_Chris O'Really_** : P.S.
 I did a little more research and discovered the following addendum...
 Should any slash all ghost slash ghosts be removed by a registered specialist, then, on production of an authenticated certificate of exorcism, permission would be given... permission would be given... perm...

 - Chris's voice echoes away
-- Candice enters and overhears

-**_Gideon_** : An exorcism certificate?
-Right, I've no idea what one is, but I need to arrange an exorcism...
+**_Gideon_** : Certificate of exorcism?
+What's that mean?
+I need to speak to Candice.

+- Freddie passes the phone through middle of curtain (without being seen)

+**_Gideon_** : Oh, thanks.

+- He dials Candice's number
+- Freddie pokes his head through the curtain to listen in
-**_Candice_** : Oh I know someone who does that, she's really good

-**_Gideon_** : Really?
-Well this was your idea in the first place, so here... you deal with it.
-I've got a loan shark called Big George who needs calming down.
+**_Gideon_** : Candy, it's Gid, I... what?
+Calm down.
+I can't understand a word you're saying.
+You what... ghosts?!?
+Yeah, yeah, I know.
+That O'Really bloke says the place is haunted.
+Says we need an exorcism but I don't know what...
+What?
+You know someone who does it?
+Really.
+What's his name?
+Diane????
+Well yeah, if you think she's up to it.
+Well, this spa thing was your idea so you deal with it.
+Get her here sharpish.
+I've got a loan shark called Big George what needs calming down.

-- He shoves the phone and the fax into Candice's hands and storms off through curtains
-- Candice makes a phone call

-**_Candice_** : Hiya, is that Diane?
-It's Candice...
-Listen babes, I need you to do that thing again.
-Yeah, as soon as possible.
-Quick as you can.
-ASAP.

-- Candice leaves through curtains
+- Gideon hangs up, then exclaims to the audience

+**_Gideon_** : Can you believe this?
+An exorcism??

+- He shrugs, and then storms up the aisle (he can let Diane in from the back)

 ---

 # 24 - The Exorcist

 - Freddie, Mrs Buttermuffin, Mrs Tripps, Barclay and Barclay and Candice are all onstage dressed for aerobics
+- Freddie is wearing a one-piece leotard
+- Mrs Buttermuffin is wearing sweat-bands
 - The ghosts look on, confused but amused

-**_Freddie_** : I thought he'd asked for an exorcism?
+**_Freddie_** : I thought I heard him asking for an exorcism?

 **_Tripps_** : I think someone's made a mistake.